Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- On defense, the Suns have allowed 111.6 points per game, which is sixth-best in the NBA.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.

-- On the boards, the Suns have allowed 42.9 rebounds per game, which puts them 11th in the league.
+- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per contest.

-- The Suns are the third-ranked squad in the NBA, conceding 23.4 assists per game.
+- Looking at assists, the Suns have allowed 23.4 per contest, third in the NBA.

-- The Suns are the third-ranked squad in the league at allowing threes, conceding 11.4 made 3-pointers per contest.
+- Giving up 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.

 Bruce Brown vs. the Suns